VUEngine/vuengine.github.io/documentation/user-guide/stages.md

 ## ParticleSystem

-`ParticleSystem`s are a specific kind of `Actor` whose purpose is to instantiate a peculiar kind of `Entity`: `Particles`.
+[ParticleSystem](/documentation/api/class-particlesystem/)s are a specific kind of [Actor](/documentation/api/class-actor/) whose purpose is to instantiate a peculiar kind of [Entity](/documentation/api/class-entity/): [Particles](/documentation/api/class-particles/).

-As any other `Actor`, components can be attached to `ParticleSystem`s and they have their own Spec that adds a few attributes to control how `Particle`s are generated:
+As any other [Actor](/documentation/api/class-actor/), components can be attached to [ParticleSystem](/documentation/api/class-particlesystem/)s and they have their own Spec that adds a few attributes to control how [Particle](/documentation/api/class-particle/)s are generated:

 ```cpp
 ParticleSystemROMSpec SomeParticleSystemNormalSpec =